Are you looking for a role where you can make a difference to the lives of vulnerable people in your local community?

-- Be prepared to be flexible & provide cover for other Support Practitioners if they are absent from work.
+- Be prepared to be flexible and provide cover for other Care Practitioners if they are absent from work.

-- You may be required to undertake any other duties reasonable and appropriate to the level of the post as directed by the Assistant Manager, Service Manager, Practice Support Technician or any other member of HHC management.
+- You may be required to undertake any other duties reasonable and appropriate to the level of the post as directed by the Assistant Service Manager, Service Manager, Practice Support Technician, or any other member of HHC management.

 - Become registered with the Scottish Social Services Council (SSSC) within the required timeframe and demonstrate good standards of work practice in accordance with the National Care Standards and SSSC’s Code of Practice.

-- Undertake any job-related training requested by HHC and attend review meetings as required.
+- Undertake and attend any job-related training or review meetings as requested.